Home » Lunch/Dinner » Baked Panko Crusted Cod Recipe

 If you’re making this recipe in the cold weather months, I have a list of the Best Fall Salads that will pair perfectly with this panko crusted cod.

-Store leftovers in an airtight container in the refrigerator up to 2-3 days.
+Store leftovers in an airtight container in the fridge up to 2-3 days.

 Reheat leftovers by transferring the fish to a heat-proof baking dish and heating in a preheated 350 degree F oven or air fryer for 10 minutes.